This spot has been added by

 Healthy coral head in First Bay, Aqaba

-Healthy coral is found only at relatively important depths, at the foot of the drop-off.
+Healthy coral is found only in the depths, at the foot of the drop-off.

-The reef edge is hardly in better condition than the reef flat, and there is a majority of dead coral in areas where the depth is less than 10ft/3m.
+The reef edge is not in any better condition than the reef flat.
+There is a majority of dead coral in areas where the depth is less than 10ft.
 On the other hand, superb coral bommies are still found at the foot of the drop-off, where the seabed regains its multicolored and vibrant aspect.

 Even in damaged areas, there is an interesting diversity of fish to see.
 Damselfish, wrasse and surgeonfish are among the most common, but masked pufferfish, yellow boxfish and butterflyfish are also frequently spotted.